 Monopolistic Competition

 Monopolistic competition is a market structure characterized by many firms selling products that are similar but not identical, so firms compete on other factors besides price.
-Monopolistic competition implies imperfect competition, because the market structure is between pure monopoly and pure competition.
+Monopolistic competition implies imperfect competition because the market structure is between pure monopoly and pure competition.

 Economic efficiency is also middling.
-Competitive markets provide efficient outcomes, monopoly markets exhibit deadweight losses — monopolistic competition is somewhere in between, not as efficient as pure competition but with less deadweight loss than a monopoly.
+Competitive markets provide efficient outcomes; monopoly markets exhibit deadweight losses.
+Monopolistic competition is somewhere in between, not as efficient as pure competition but with less deadweight loss than a monopoly.
 The major benefit of monopolistic competition is the supply of a wider variety of goods and services.

-Monopolistic competition exists:
+Monopolistic competition exists where:

 Product Differentiation